Lissy93/ansibles/readme.txt

 (Also I don't much want to be responsible if something goes wrong! 🫣)

 But feel free to use or copy-paste which ever parts you like into your setup 🫶

+IMPORTANT: Read through the playbooks and roles before running them.
+And make sure you understand what they do, to avoid any surprises!

 ================================================================================